Sen. John Fetterman hospitalized after feeling lightheaded

 In November, Fetterman, 53, won the seat held by now-retired Republican Pat Toomey after a hard-fought contest against GOP nominee Mehmet Oz.
 Fetterman, who was the lieutenant governor, defeated the celebrity heart surgeon by 5 percentage points, flipping a seat that was key to Democrats holding the Senate majority.
 More than $300 million was spent during the campaign, making it the most expensive Senate race in 2022.

-His campaign was derailed on May 13 when he had what he later called a near-fatal stroke.
-He refused to drop out and spent much of the remaining months of the campaign in recovery, refusing to release his medical records or allow his doctors to answer reporters’ questions.
+His campaign was derailed on May 13 when he had what he later called a near-fatal stroke just days before the Democratic primary.
+He spent much of the rest of the campaign in recovery, refusing to release his medical records or allow his doctors to answer reporters’ questions.

 Oz made an issue of whether his opponent was honest about the effects of the stroke and whether Fetterman was fit to serve, but the Democrat insisted his doctors said he could have a full recovery.

-In an Associated Press profile just weeks after his victory, Fetterman was described as still suffering from auditory processing disorder, a stroke’s common aftereffect.
-The disorder can leave a person unable to speak fluidly and quickly process spoken conversation into meaning.
+As a result of the stroke, Fetterman has struggled with auditory processing disorder, a common aftereffect that can can leave a person unable to speak fluidly and quickly process spoken conversation into meaning.

-The effects of the stroke were apparent in Fetterman’s uneven performance during the fall campaign’s only debate.
-He struggled to complete sentences and jumbled words, causing concern among Democrats that his election was doomed.
+The effects of the stroke were apparent in Fetterman’s uneven performance during the fall campaign’s only debate when he struggled to complete sentences and jumbled words.

 On election night, he told cheering supporters he ran for “anyone that ever got knocked down that got back up.”